kestra-io/docs/content/blogs/2024-04-10-aws-data-pipeline.md

   image: "smantri"
 ---

-Amazon Web Services(AWS) is a leading cloud provider with heavy industry adoption.
-This blog post dives into [Kestra's](https://github.com/kestra-io/kestra) integrations for AWS, with an example of a real-world data pipeline.
-The data pipeline consists of multiple AWS services like DynamoDB, S3 and Redshift, which are put together using Kestra's orchestration capabilities.
+This blog post dives into [Kestra's](https://github.com/kestra-io/kestra) integrations for AWS, with an example of a real-world data pipeline I used in my daily work as a data engineer.
+The data pipeline consists of multiple AWS services, including DynamoDB, S3, and Redshift, which are orchestrated using Kestra.

 ## Kestra and AWS